 What are possible complications of medial collateral ligament (MCL) injuries?

-Instability is the major complication of a grade 3 MCL sprain.
-While avoiding surgery and undergoing physical therapy is the mainstay of treatment, there are some patients where the MCL remains unstable and the ligament is lax or loose.
+Instability is the major complication of a grade III MCL sprain.
+While avoiding surgery and undergoing physical therapy is the mainstay of treatment, there are some patients where the MCL remains unstable and the ligament loose and causes knee joint laxity.
 These patients often benefit from surgery to repair the MCL but only after initial nonsurgical therapy has failed.

 What is the prognosis of a medial collateral ligament (MCL) injury?
 What is the recovery time for an MCL injury?

 Most athletes with MCL injuries are able to return to play within a few weeks of injury.
-Those who have sustained grade 1 and 2 sprains can be competing within one to two weeks, while those with grade 3 sprains may need longer, about six to eight weeks to recover.
+Those who have sustained grade I and II sprains can be competing within one to two weeks, while those with grade III sprains may need longer, about six to eight weeks to recover.

 Is it possible to prevent a medial collateral ligament (MCL) injury?

-MCL sprains cannot usually be prevented except by avoiding traumatic physical contact.
+It's not possible to prevent MCL sprains except by avoiding traumatic physical contact.
 They are the consequence of being active in a sport or because of an unexpected accident.
 In sports, there is controversy as to whether or not wearing a brace can help to protect the MCL.